All Episodes

 Correct.

-So it may well see this is this is uh one of the things we gotta get smug and laugh at because these people are thinking that they're saving the planet and all this.
+See, this is one of the things we kind of get smug and laugh at because all these people are thinking that they're saving the planet and all this.

-All kinds of coal is being used, charge their car that wouldn't otherwise being used if they were using gasoline or diesel or what have you.
+All kinds of coal is being used to charge their car that wouldn't otherwise be used if they were using gasoline or diesel or what have you.

-This crash hour babe, Karen Crasher, one of the what is it now, five women.
+This crash hour, babe, Karen Crasher, one of the, what is it now, five women charging or alleging something about Herman Kane?

-She says that she will, it is breaking news, CNN.
+She says that she will, it is breaking news.

 She won't go out there alone.